MileHacker Logo

 Modern Transformation

 Tiruppur's journey from a small town to the "Knitwear Capital" began in the 20th century.
 This story highlights entrepreneurial character and adaptation.
-The availability of cotton spurred the growth of small-scale handloom and power loom units.
+The availability of cotton spurred the growth of tiny-scale handloom and power loom units.
 Local weavers and commercers saw potential in processing cotton.

 • Entrepreneurial Spirit: Shift from traditional weaving to modern knitwear production.